 Registration - On my priority registration date, I will enroll in the classes I have selected.
 I have viewed the How to Register for Classes Using Self-Service video on the portal.
 For deaf and hard-of-hearing students with approved accommodations for ASL interpreting or closed captioning services - immediately after you have registered for classes, please contact the Communication Access Specialist, Tina Cleveland.

 Pay Fees - I have paid my fees online using the Make a Payment link on the portal within three (3) days of registering for my classes.
 PLEDGE students and students receiving financial aid will not have to pay.

 Faculty Notification Letter - call 760-773-2534 or email DSPS.
 I have obtained my Faculty Notification Letter from DSPS and provided a copy to my instructor(s).

 Obtain Your Books - I have purchased, rented or received loaned or free textbooks for my classes.

 Attend Classes - I will attend in-person classes on the first day and/or check in on Canvas for online courses.
-If I added myself to a waitlist, I will contact the professor to request an Add Code.
-I will use the Add Code to add the class to my schedule.
-View the Add Permit Code Instructions video.
+If I am currently on a waitlist, I will review the Add Authorization Information and Add Authorization Instructions Video.